Diabetic retinopathy - care

 Do not smoke.
 If you need help quitting, ask your doctor or nurse.

-If you already have eye problems, ask your doctor if you should avoid some exercises that can strain the blood vessels in your eyes.
-These exercises may make eye problems worse:
+If you already have eye problems, ask your doctor if you should avoid exercises that can strain the blood vessels in your eyes.
+Exercises that may make eye problems worse include:

 Never guess when taking your medicines.
 If you are unsure of your doses, talk with your doctor, nurse, or pharmacist.

 Keep medicines and other household items organized in a cabinet so you know where they are.

 Use large-print cookbooks to make foods that are on your diabetes meal plan.
 Ask your doctor or nurse where you can get these books.